d-guo/danielguo.dev/_blogposts/archive/abstract-approach-to-hash-tables.md

 ---
-title: Theory Behind Hash Tables [archived]
+title: Theory Behind Hash Tables
 author: Daniel Guo
 excerpt: We dive into how hash tables work from an abstract standpoint.
 posted: Dec.
 29 2019